-"There is no such convincing proof of this as the fifteen years' trial between masters and men in the Boston Building Trades.
-The agent of the employers, W. H. brought about Sayward, who this agreement, conducting it with growing success for eighteen years, allows me to say that under it scores of strikes have been prevented, millions of money saved, and the most delicate questions, like the limitation of output and apprentices, the use of the boycott, the conflicts between different unions, and the sympathetic strike, are now so far understood as a result of this education that they are no longer feared."
+"There is no such convincing proof of this as the fifteen years' trial between masters and men in the Boston Building Trades. agent of the employers, W.H.
+Sayward, who brought about this agreement, conducting it with growing success for eighteen years, allows me to say that under it scores of strikes have been prevented, millions of dollars saved, and the most delicate questions, like the limitation of output and apprentices, the use of the boycott, the conflicts between different unions, and the sympathetic strike, are now so far understood as a result of this education that they are no longer feared."

-Mr. Sayward's testimony, in part, is as follows: "My experience has convinced me that labour thoroughly organized and honestly recognized is even more important for the employer than for the workmen.
-It makes possible a working method between the two parties which removes one by one the most dangerous elements conflict and of misunderstanding."
-Speaking farther.
-Mr. Sayward said: "that either for the building trades or other lines of work, these intricate and involved matters will not take care of themselves; they cannot safely be intrusted to one of the interested parties alone: both parties must have equal concern, must act jointly, not only in their own interests, but, in effect, in the interests of the community."
+Mr. Sayward's testimony, in part, is as follows: "My experience has convinced me that labor thoroughly organized and honestly recognized is even more important for the employer than for the workmen.
+It makes possible a working method between the two parties which removes one by one the most dangerous conflict elements of and misunderstanding."
+Speaking further, Mr. Sayward said: "that either for the building trades or other lines of work, these intricate and involved matters will not take care of themselves; they cannot safely be intrusted to one of the interested parties alone; both parties must have equal concern, must act jointly, not only in their own interests, but, in effect, in the interests of the community."